 - The TranzAlpine: The TranzAlpine tracks a route from Christchurch to Greymouth - from one coast of the South Island to another - and is considered one of the world's greatest scenic railway journeys.
 You'll cross the Canterbury Plains before weaving your way through the gorges and river valleys of the Waimakariri.
 Ascending the Southern Alps, you'll be awestruck by the sheer grandeur of these mountains, before descending into native beech rainforest to arrive in the seaside town of Greymouth.

-With huge panoramic windows and an open air viewing car to better enable photography, passengers can choose to sit one way or around a table.
+With huge panoramic windows and an open-air viewing car to better enable photography, passengers can choose to sit one way or around a table.
 As with the Northern Explorer, HD screens track the journey while at-seat audio commentary is available throughout.

 - The Coastal Pacific: The Coastal Pacific follows the coast from port town Picton to Christchurch.
 You’ll pass through Marlborough wine country, the Kaikoura Ranges and the patchwork Canterbury Plains - traversing over 98 kilometres of rugged coastline.
-On this journey the sky seems endless - dissolving into the blue of the pacific ocean horizon.
-Watch the seabirds and seals from open air carriages or view the mountains from inside through huge panoramic windows and reclining seats.
+On this journey, the sky seems endless - dissolving into the blue of the pacific ocean horizon.
+Watch the seabirds and seals from open-air carriages or view the mountains from inside through huge panoramic windows and reclining seats.

 - The Oamaru Seasider: This train follows the Otago harbour before climbing the slopes to Port Chalmers.
 Traversing the clifftops, breathtaking views of the rugged Otago coastline can be seen including Blueskin Bay and the surrounding inlets, beaches and hills.
 The seasider also makes a stop in Moeraki, home to the unique Moeraki boulders, before continuing on through coastal farmland.

-As you travel, fascinating commentary is given about the history of the area and its farming community.
+As you travel, the fascinating commentary is given about the history of the area and its farming community.
 Considered a ‘must-do’ if you're a rail enthusiast, this trip is not to be missed.